 How much credit will I get for participating in research?

-Credit will be allocated for participation in research on a consistent basis: 0.5 credits for every half-hour of online participation and 1 credit for every half-hour of in-person participation to compensate you for travel time to and from Kottman Hall.
+Credit will be allocated for participation in research on a consistent basis: 0.5 credits for every half-hour of online participation and 1 credit for every half-hour of in-person participation to compensate you for travel time to and from Kottman Hall (or in the case of Zoom interviews, your willingness to make space for the study to take place at a specific time).
 Credit will be allocated in 15-minute increments, rounded up (for example, you would get .25 credits for participating in a 7-minute online study).

 How much credit do I need for my class?

 That depends on the class, or if ESSREP is being offered for extra credit only in your course.
 This information will be provided in your class syllabus.
 It is your responsibility to know how much credit is required, if any, and earn the appropriate number of credits for your class.

 How will I know how many research credits I have so far?